smaeul/android-tools/README.md

 as well as make sure they compile properly against the musl libc.
 The major feature here is accomplishing that goal while patching or modifying the upstream sources from AOSP as little as possible.
 This makes updating much easier -- simply examining the changes to relevant `Android.bp` and `Android.mk` files, without worrying about source changes.

-I use these tools frequently, so this will get updated at least every couple of months.
+**Update**: Google added protobuf as a dependency.
+I don't have the time to invest in this anymore, so I will no longer be making source code updates.

 ## Prerequisites